bids-standard/bids-specification/src/02-common-principles.md

 the contents of that directory may be a heterogeneous mix of BIDS Derivatives datasets and non-compliant derivatives.

+## Pointing to files within and outside of BIDS datasets

+Throughout the BIDS specification there a meta data fields that contain a pointer to a file.
+For example `IntendedFor`, `SpatialReference`, and `AssociatedEmptyRoom`.
+Prior to BIDS version 1.6.1, such pointers were required to be "relative paths".
+However the specification failed to consistnelty  describe relative to *what* these pointers should be specified, and the exact syntax to be used.
+Yet even with perfectly well and consistently defined "relative paths", this method of pointing to files becomes impractical when referring to files that are outside of a particular file tree (for example, on the Internet), or when the location of the data that is being pointed to changes.

+For these reasons, starting with BIDS version 1.6.1, using "relative paths" for all fields pointing to a separate file is [DEPRECATED][].

+Instead, the following scheme should be used to point to files within and outside of BIDS datasets.

+... to be done

 ## The Inheritance Principle

 Any metadata file (such as `.json`, `.bvec` or `.tsv`) may be defined at any